Worms 2: Development and release

 Worms 2 was confirmed to have been in development since at least April 1996.
-It was at first meant to be a sequel to the original game, where the only substantial improvements were a new engine and supported online play.
+It was at first meant to be a minimal sequel to the original game with only a new engine and added online play.
 However, Worms creator Andy Davidson felt that the aforementioned improvements would not be enough to justify a sequel, and he also wanted to bid a farewell to users of the Amiga, which saw waning support and popularity.
 To do this, Team17 allowed him to spend his time working on Worms: The Director's Cut, an expansion pack to the original designed for late Amiga computers.
 The two simultaneous Worms projects each had their own separate team.
 Whilst The Director's Cut would become the last Amiga software by Team17, aside from graphical and memory improvements, it introduced a new level editor and additional weapons such as the Concrete Donkey.
 Those new features formed the basis for Worms 2, and would appear in later titles of the franchise.

 Worms 2's graphics and style were Team17's priority.
 The company believed that the original Worms' dated graphics deterred the game's potential players.
 They opted for the technically better SVGA graphics, and because of memory boundaries limited the game's release to only Windows.
 Danny Cartwright and Rico Holmes were the game's artists.
 Cartwright was responsible for its animation.
 To do this, he used Photoshop, but later in development he used Cambridge Animation Systems' ANIMO, a spline-based animation software.
 It took as many as 14,000 frames to draw the worms, and it was estimated that continuing to use Photoshop for the sprites would have required three to four years.
 In comparison, it took merely months to master ANIMO, and after that the worms were tested five or six times before they were determined to be complete.
 Holmes was responsible for the game's themes, including their landscapes and background.
 These were sketched before they were digitally scanned.
 Holmes said that each of the game's eleven themes took about one month before being finalised.
 He has also described the visual style as being a "very clear-cut cartoon style" that was at odds with his preferred general style.
 The game uses parallax scrolling to display the battlefields and backgrounds.

 The soundtrack was composed by Bjørn Lynne, and the instruments used are synthesisers, a guitar, and a bass guitar.
 The game's lead programmer was Karl Morton, who produced the engine.
 Cris Blyth was responsible for the full-motion cutscenes – which are cel-shaded unlike the original game's cutscenes – and along with Andy Davidson and Matiné Studios provided the voices for the worms' speech banks.
 Worms 2 was published by MicroProse on various days across Europe in November 1997, and in North America on 13 January 1998.
 It was later rereleased on GOG.com on 5 September 2012, with the only difference being that online play is disabled.